Find Grad Schools

 6 Yearly Graduations

 University of Arizona is the 15th most popular school in the nation for students seeking a master's degree in human nutrition.
 Roughly 45,600 attend the school each year.
-The average in-state tuition for full-time undergraduates is $11,546 per year, while in-state graduate students, on average, pay $12,718 per year.
+The average in-state tuition for full-time undergraduates is $11,210 per year, while in-state graduate students, on average, pay $12,348 per year.
 During the most recent year for which we have data, 6 people received their master's degree in human nutrition from University of Arizona.
-Of these students, 96% were women and 44% were members of underrepresented racial-ethnic groups.
+About 91% of this group were women, and 43% were students from an underrepresented racial-ethnic group.

 6 Yearly Graduations

 The 15th most popular school in the country for human nutrition majors who are seeking their master's degree is Ohio State University - Main Campus.
-The average in-state tuition for full-time undergraduates is $11,826 per year, while in-state graduate students, on average, pay $12,515 per year.
+Each year, around 61,300 students seeking various degrees attend the university.
+The average in-state tuition for full-time undergraduates is $11,525 per year, while in-state graduate students, on average, pay $12,092 per year.
 During the most recent year for which we have data, 6 people received their master's degree in human nutrition from Ohio State.
-Around 33% of these students were from an underrepresented racial-ethnic group, and 100% were women.
+About 60% of this group were women, and 20% were students from an underrepresented racial-ethnic group.

 #15